edwardyu/edwardyu.github.io/research.md

 #### Bayesian Reinforcement Learning
 *Data Science Institute, Columbia University (2016 - 2017)*

-Working with Professor Chris Wiggins in Columbia's Department of Applied Mathematics to investigate the multi-armed bandit problem.
+Worked with Professor Chris Wiggins in Columbia's Department of Applied Mathematics to investigate the multi-armed bandit problem.
 We worked on nonparametric reinforcement learning models that will work regardless of the distribution of the reward.

 <br>